tomasmcguinness/dotnet-matter/README.md

 12/05/2025

 Successfully finished the Commissioning project by having a CommissioningComplete Command accepted by a matter.js example device!
-I've tagged the report with v0.1
+I've tagged the repository with v0.1

 * https://tomasmcguinness.com/2025/05/12/building-a-net-matter-controller-commissioning-flow-commissioningcomplete/